This article explores ways in which to support your immune system, and describes how essential oils can play a significant role.

 Do not diffuse irritating essential oils in public spaces or too close to other people.
 Always dilute essential oils in an emollient (for example, vegetable oil, cream or lotion) when applying them to skin.

-Do not use the essential oils listed below in high quantity or for long periods of time.
-As above, regularly change the essential oil, or the combination of essential oils, applied in a blend, to avoid sensitisation.
+Regularly change the essential oil, or the combination of essential oils, applied in a blend, to avoid sensitisation.
 Do not take these or any essential oils internally.
 Babies, children, people who are asthmatic or have other pre-existing respiratory conditions, or very elderly or frail, are especially vulnerable in terms of sensitisation and potential irritancy of their airways when exposed to essential oil vapours.

 Do not take essential oils internally unless under professional medical or healthcare supervision.